Why are Home Prices in Albuquerque NM Rising?

 The other factor in low interest rates is the ability of existing homeowners to refinance.
 Without getting too much into macroeconomics, interest rates affect the cost of financing and mortgage rates, which sprawl over to the value of the property itself as determined by the bank.
 Lower interest rates pave the way for higher property values and thus, rising home prices.

-More sales drive competitive home prices
+More sales drive competitive home prices in Albuquerque

 The availability of capital to borrowers and low interest rates—combined with real estate as a “safe” investment—means more people went shopping for a home in 2020.
 Competition among buyers pushed the selling prices of homes higher.